MSc Physiotherapy (February Start)

 With our rigorous programme, you'll gain a deep understanding of the clinical sciences behind human movement and function, supported by state-of-the-art facilities like our anatomy room, assistive technology, and simulation suite.

 Our MSc Physiotherapy course is fully approved by the Health and Care Professions Council (HCPC) and accredited by the Chartered Society of Physiotherapy.
-At our prestigious School of Health Sciences, you’ll engage with innovative teaching methods, from case studies and workshops to Enquiry-Based Learning (EBL).
+At our prestigious School of Health Sciences, you’ll engage with innovative teaching methods including case studies and workshops.
 You'll master the skills needed to identify issues and learn how to make effective decisions tailored to individual client needs.

 You’ll become an expert in understanding specific psychological, cultural and social factors in the context of patient care, and learn how to work with carers and other health professionals.
 Our course empowers you to use your expertise to educate and promote health within communities.
-You’ll gain invaluable hands-on experience with four supervised placements over two years, each lasting seven to eight weeks, where you’ll apply your knowledge in real-world settings.
+You’ll gain invaluable experience with supervised placements over two years, where you’ll apply your knowledge in real-world settings.

 Accreditations

-This programme is approved by the Health & Care Professions Council (HCPC).
+This programme is approved by the Health & Care Professions Council (HCPC) and the Chartered Society of Physiotherapy (CSP)

 Study and Modules